 Migrating from Big Cartel to Shopify

-Shopify's Import store app allows you to migrate your order and customer data from Big Cartel to Shopify.
-But before you can import your data to Shopify, you need to export it from Big Cartel.
+The Import Store app can migrate your product, order, and customer data from Big Cartel to Shopify.
+You need to export your data from Big Cartel before you can import it to Shopify.

 Step 1: Export your store data from Big Cartel

 The first step in store migration is to export your data from Big Cartel.
-When your export is complete, you'll have CSV files saved to your computer that you can use to import your data into Shopify.
+When your export is complete, your computer downloads CSV files containing your Big Cartel data, which you can use to import that data into Shopify.

 - From your Big Cartel dashboard, go to Orders > Shipped.